-Sanding metal helps to get rid of unwanted and old colors from the metal.
+Sanding metal helps to get rid of unwanted and old colors.
+It’s also essential when you’re about to apply metal glue prior to joining two pieces.
 In addition, it helps to eliminate any scratches or rust.
-Thus, the metal surface becomes even and brought back the smooth ancient look.
+Hence, the surface becomes even and brought back the smooth ancient look.

 Sit back and keep scrolling!

 Let’s first get started with some important key pointers for choosing the appropriate sandpaper for sanding metals.
 Cause I believe that’s the most critical first step with no room for mistake.

 There are various sandpaper grit types as well as grade impacts.
 Therefore, it’s good to be familiar with the various types and grits of sandpaper.
 This will help you to always choose the appropriate one when sanding metal.

 Firstly, different sandpaper grits are intended to perform extremely different jobs.
 Secondly, choosing the right grit for a certain task can be very confusing when you are just starting out.

 It’s worth noting that sandpaper is not made up of sand.
 Instead, it has fine particles that are either obtained from synthetic or natural sources.
 These particles are the ones known as grit or grains.
 They’re sifted by screens and then sorted by sizes.

 After they’re sorted, the particles are bonded with an adhesive to a cloth-type, sponge, or paper backing.
 This results in an abrasive material (sandpaper) which is useful in various situations such as sanding metal.